-Join Ryan Kittleson for an in-depth discussion in this video What you should know before watching, part of 3D Printing with Photoshop.
+Join Ryan Kittleson for an in-depth discussion in this video What you should know before watching, part of Photoshop: 3D Printing.

 Photoshop has had basic 3D capabilities for a few years now, so this course is only going to touch on the basics of those features.
 I'll review the fundamentals of navigating the 3D interface, but then quickly get into the tools specific to 3D printing.
 For this reason, you may want to familiarize yourself with 3D in Photoshop by watching Photoshop CS5 Extended One-on-One 3D Fundamentals with Deke McClelland.
 You also might want to watch Up and Running with 3D in Photoshop CS5 Extended with Uli Staiger.